 Role Playing Game

-Note that practically all of the pistols in both games are actually quite inaccurate compared to comparable rifles, averting the trope somewhat.
+- Note that practically all of the pistols in both games are actually quite inaccurate compared to rifles of the same tier, averting the trope somewhat.

-In Mass Effect 1, the pistol was really the only weapon you'd ever need due to absurdly good accuracy compared to every other weapon (except for possibly a fully-upgraded sniper rifle), especially when you activate the Marksmanship Skill.
+- In Mass Effect, the pistol was really the only weapon you'd ever need due to absurdly good accuracy compared to every other weapon (except for possibly a fully-upgraded sniper rifle), especially when you activate the Marksmanship Skill.

 Stealth Based Game

-Metal Gear Solid 4 takes care of this pretty well.
-A scoped desert eagle note this combination sounds very odd, but the gun was originally meant to fire magnum rounds in sports shooting, and doesn't necessarily require a mounting bracket like other pistols.
-Also, in multiplayer, your pistols are surprisingly accurate and pretty useful - provided you can squeeze a shot off before you get killed by your FN-SCAR-H wielding opponent.
+- Metal Gear Solid 4: Guns of the Patriots handles this pretty well: a scoped Desert Eaglenote .
+Also, in multiplayer, your pistols are surprisingly accurate and pretty useful - provided you can squeeze a shot off before you get killed by your FN SCAR-H-wielding opponent.

-A common cheat strategy in Metal Gear Solid 3 prior to getting the Sniper Rifle is to use the binoculars, zoom, then switch to the weapon-of-choice (usually one of the pistols) and fire.
+- A common strategy in Metal Gear Solid 3: Snake Eater prior to getting the Sniper Rifle is to use the binoculars, zoom, then switch to the weapon-of-choice (usually one of the pistols) and fire.
 Always hits if done correctly, unless the target moves.
 That said, the 1911's sights made sniping pretty easy anyway.

-For a particularly silly example, see the Air Taser in Syphon Filter, whose range is practically infinite despite being a taser gun.
+- For a particularly silly example, see the Air Taser in Syphon Filter, whose range is practically infinite despite being a taser.
 It's a favorite amongst fans, not the least because of its Video Game Cruelty Potential.
-Eventually replaced with a taser gun that has a more realistic range, but the original could still be unlocked as an Infinity +1 Sword.
+Eventually replaced with a taser that has a more realistic range, but the original could still be unlocked as an Infinity +1 Sword.
 The series' actual pistols are also deadly accurate, and headshots with any weapon are a One-Hit Kill to most enemies.
 Bonus for the silenced ones.

-In Star Wars Battlefront II, getting about 6 kills with a pistol upgrades it to the Precision Pistol, which does about as much damage as a regular sniper rifle (two shots or one headshot to down pretty much anyone who isn't a Wookie or Destroyer Droid), keeps the targeting reticule when unscoped, and has sixteen-shot semi-automatic clips, allowing you to basically mow through any group of enemies you see.
+- In Star Wars: Battlefront II, getting about 6 kills with a pistol upgrades it to the Precision Pistol, which does about as much damage as a regular sniper rifle (two shots or one headshot to down pretty much anyone who isn't a Wookie or Destroyer Droid), keeps the targeting reticule when unscoped, and has sixteen-shot semi-automatic mags, allowing you to basically mow through any group of enemies you see.
 Considering the sniper rifle's upgrade actually makes it worse at sniping, the Precision Pistol is very good.

-Uncharted 3 introduces the Tau-Sniper, a scoped pistol that's kills most enemies in a single shot and can even kill armored enemies in a single headshot, whereas with most guns you have to shoot off the helmet first.
+- Uncharted 3 introduces the Tau-Sniper, a scoped pistol that kills most enemies in a single shot and can even kill armored enemies in a single headshot, whereas with most guns you have to shoot off the helmet first.

 Turn Based Tactics

-Final Fantasy Tactics: Guns (all of which are magic pistols) have a range of 8 squares (bows have 5) and can do elemental damage.
-Although they are only usuable by a few classes, they basically make you a sniper wizard.
+- Final Fantasy Tactics: Guns (all of which are magic pistols) have a range of 8 squares (bows have 5) and can do elemental damage.
+Although they are only usable by a few classes, they basically make you a sniper wizard.

 Live Action TV